AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > **Restrictions.** Styles that lead to loading any resource are forbidden.
 Basically, it means that you cannot use any `<url>` type of value in the style.

-> **Compatibility with different versions of AdGuard.** Note that CSS rules are not supported by AdGuard for iOS.
+> **Compatibility with different versions of AdGuard.** CSS rules are not supported by AdGuard for iOS.

-Note that CSS rules may operate differently depending on the platform.
-Read more [here](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters#cosmetic-rules-priority).
+> Note that CSS rules may operate differently [depending on the platform](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters#cosmetic-rules-priority).

 <a id="cosmetic-css-rules-syntax"></a>
 #### Syntax